Explore Backup Options

 Backup is not available in the West India region.
 Please select another region.

+Azure Backup uses Block Blob storage for backing up your instances.
 You have the flexibility to choose between locally redundant storage (LRS) or geo-redundant storage (GRS).
 Both LRS and GRS are Block Blob Storage.
-You can find the pricing for Block Blob Storage on the Azure Storage pricing page.
-Charges for storage are separate from the cost of Azure Backup.

 Support & SLA